5 steps of the sales process

 The 5-step sales process and Lucidchart

 While the basic five steps of the sales process are simple, your personal sales process may vary.
-Use Lucidchart to map out your personalized process.
-You can create a flowchart to prepare yourself.
+Use Lucidchart to document your personalized process.
 Map out what you will do if the client objects to price or what you’ll do next if they don’t want to commit immediately.
 This preparation will help you anticipate and overcome roadblocks.
 You can also use it to train individuals selling with you.

 Likewise, consider using Lucidchart to cleanly and clearly present your product in step three.
 An informative and easy-to-read diagram will help clients understand your product better, and the advance preparation reflects well upon you as a salesperson.